Connect with others who understand.

 Monoclonal Gammopathy and C3G

 Some people with C3G have monoclonal gammopathy.
-In this condition, the immune system makes abnormal antibodies, or immune system proteins.
-If you have C3G and monoclonal gammopathy, your doctor may change your treatment plan.
+In this condition, the immune system makes abnormal antibodies (immune system proteins).
+If you have C3G and monoclonal gammopathy, your doctor may recommend further evaluation or revise your treatment plan.

 Is C3G a Chronic Kidney Disease?

 C3G is a chronic (long-lasting) disease, which means it usually continues over time rather than going away on its own.
 However, it’s not the same as chronic kidney disease (CKD).
-CKD is a broad term for many different long-term kidney problems, while C3G is one specific rare disease that can cause CKD as it damages the kidneys.
+CKD is a broad term for many different long-term kidney problems, while C3G is a set of specific rare diseases that can cause CKD by damaging the kidneys.
 In other words, all C3G is chronic, but not all chronic kidney disease is C3G.

 1. Healthy Lifestyle Changes

 No matter what type of C3G you have, your doctor will likely recommend making healthy lifestyle changes.
 The overall goal is to support your kidney health and prevent further damage.
-Treatment usually includes healthy lifestyle changes and medicines like ACE inhibitors or ARBs.
-Many people also need additional treatments to control the disease.
+Treatment may also include medications to help control blood pressure and reduce protein loss.
+Many people also need additional treatments to manage the disease.

 Hypertension (high blood pressure) negatively affects many aspects of health.
 In the kidneys, the extra pressure on blood vessels causes them to narrow.
 This narrowing limits blood flow to the kidneys and prevents oxygen and nutrients from reaching the organ tissues.
 Without enough blood flow, your kidneys can no longer work properly.